 - Increase in production: 20 % to 25 %

 National Fire Protection Association (NFPA) 70E requires that all personnel be educated about the risks they face when working near electrical equipment.
 Personal protective equipment (PPE) must also be made available to minimize the risk if an accident should occur.
 For thermographers, PPE generally includes flash-resistant clothing and a face shield.
-The Occupational Safety and Health Administration OSHA 29 CFR, 1910 Subpart S Electrical and Subpart I Personal Protective Equipment Safety standards cover electrical systems, safe work practices, maintenance requirements.
+The Occupational Safety and Health Administration OSHA 29 CFR, 1910 Subpart S Electrical and Subpart I Personal Protective Equipment Safety standards cover electrical systems, safe work practices, and maintenance requirements.
 ISO 6781 International Standards Organization (ISO) (American National Standards Institute) discusses thermal insulation, qualitative detection of thermal irregularities in building envelopes, and infrared methodology.
 ASTM International http://www.astm.org ASTM E 1934, 1213, 1311, 1316, and 1256 Standard guide for examining electrical and mechanical equipment with infrared thermography, lists thermography practices and certifications standards.
 Also reference ASTM 1060 and 1153.